paccanarolab/S2F/README.md

 ```bash
 python S2F.py install
 ```
 You will be asked to confirm the configured options of the installation script.
 If you're happy and reply with `y`, the installer will download and process the required databases.
-This, however, assumes that all requirements listed above are met.
+This, however, assumes that all requirements listed above are met. ***Important:** this will download a copy of the STRING database, which has a considerable size, the installation might take several hours, or even days, depending on your internet connection speed.*

 ### Configure the installation script